The eta invariant on two-step nilmanifolds: Introduction

-In this paper, we prove several new results concerning the computation of the eta invariant on any closed manifold.
-In Section \ref {etaZetaPerturbedSection}, we discuss the interesting relationships between the zeta and eta functions of operators, the main point being Proposition \ref{etaZetaProposition}, where a simple but general argument is used to show the formula

-where $\eta _{c}$ is the eta function corresponding to the operator $D+c=D+c \mathbf{1}$, where $c$ is a real number, and where $\zeta _{\left( D+c\right) ^{2}}$ is the zeta function corresponding to the operator $\left( D+c\right) ^{2}$.
+In this paper, we prove several results concerning the computation of the eta invariant on closed manifolds.
+In Section \ref{etaZetaPerturbedSection}, we discuss the interesting relationships between the zeta and eta functions of operators, which can be derived from \cite[Proposition 2.10]{APS3}.
+The main point is Proposition \ref{etaZetaProposition}, the formula $\frac{ \partial }{\partial c}\eta _{c}\left( s\right) =-s\zeta _{\left( D+c\right) ^{2}}\left( \frac{s+1}{2}\right) $, where $\eta _{c}$ is the eta function corresponding to the operator $D+c=D+c\mathbf{1}$, where $c$ is a real number, and where $\zeta _{\left( D+c\right) ^{2}}$ is the zeta function corresponding to the operator $\left( D+c\right) ^{2}$.
 From this we see that changes in the eta invariant of an elliptic first order operator on a closed, odd-dimensional manifold is related to a particular residue of a pole of the zeta function corresponding to the second order operator $\left( D+c\right) ^{2}$.
 This residue is, up to a constant, a coefficient in the asymptotic expansion of the trace of the heat operator $\exp \left( -t\left( D+c\right) ^{2}\right) $.
-In Section \ref {HeatKernelAsymptoticsSection}, this coefficient is computed explicitly as a function of $c$.
+In Section \ref{HeatKernelAsymptoticsSection}, this coefficient is computed explicitly as a function of $c$.

 Using these general results about $\frac{\partial }{\partial c}\eta _{c}\left( 0\right) $, if $\eta _{c}\left( 0\right) $ is known at a single value of $c$, the heat kernel asymptotic formula and knowledge of small eigenvalues determine $\eta _{0}\left( 0\right) $, the eta invariant of $D$.
-In Theorem \ref{etaArbitraryDimensionTheorem}, we prove a general formula for the eta invariant of a Dirac-type operator on a closed manifold in the case that the spectrum of the operator is symmetric about a certain real number $\overline{\lambda }$.
-We deduce from this formula a more specific formula for three-manifolds in Section \ref{zetaEtaThreeMflds}, which calculates the eta invariant in terms of the volume, the total scalar curvature, the total trace of the twisting curvature, and small eigenvalues of the Dirac-type operator (notation defined in that section):
+In Theorem \ref{etaArbitraryDimensionTheorem}, we prove a general formula for the eta invariant of a Dirac-type operator on a closed manifold in the case that the spectrum of the operator is symmetric about a certain real number $\overline{\lambda }$, or when $\eta _{-\overline{\lambda }}\left( 0\right) $ is known.
+We deduce from this formula a more specific formula for Dirac-type operators on three-manifolds in Section \ref {zetaEtaThreeMflds}, which calculates the eta invariant in terms of the volume, the total scalar curvature, the total trace of the twisting curvature, and small eigenvalues of the Dirac-type operator (notation defined in that section):

 Using Kirillov theory, the spin Dirac operator on two-step nilmanifolds is decomposed explicitly in terms of irreducible subspaces of the right quasi-regular representation in Section \ref{DiracOp2StepSection}.
 To that end, occurrence and multiplicity conditions for Dirac eigenspinors are developed in Section \ref{AnaloguePescesThmSpinorsSection} in analogy to Pesce's known work \cite{Pe} concerning the Laplacian.
 It is here that we utilize analogues of the work of C.C.
 Moore \cite{Moo}\ and L. Richardson \cite{Ri}, developed in the appendix, Section \ref {MooreRichardsonPapersSection}.
 Explicit formulas for the Dirac operator are computed in terms of a special basis of spinors for each invariant subspace.